mherrmann/helium/README.md

  * Many Selenium scripts are unstable with respect to timing issues:
    By default, if you try to click on an element with Selenium and that element is not yet visible, your script fails.
 People try to fix this by adding `sleep` statements to their code.
-But they too sometimes fail, and make the code less readable.
+But they too often fail, and make your code less readable.
  * Selenium does let you explicitly wait for certain conditions, such as an element to appear.
 However, its